-(b) Law Applicable to Gaming Contracts
+B. Law Applicable to Gaming Contracts

-(1) Every contract entered into by a Gaming Operation, the Tribal Gaming Agency, and the Tribal Gaming Commission with any person or entity who is required to hold a license or registration issued pursuant to this Ordinance, or that involves or relates to gaming, shall be subject to all applicable laws relating to and regulating Tribal gaming, including, without limitation, the IGRA, 25 U.S.C. § 2701 et seq., and the implementing regulations, 25 C.F.R.
-Chapter III, all Tribal laws relating to and regulating but not limited to this Ordinance and the implementing regulations, any applicable compacts in force between the Tribe and any state, and any other applicable laws and regulations.
-Any provision of any gaming or gamingrelated contract contrary to this section shall be void as a matter of law and policy, and shall be unenforceable.

-(2) Unless the parties expressly agree to choose another law for the purpose of the interpretation and enforcement of a contract subject to this section, such contract shall be governed by Tribal law, as defined under Tribal law.
+- Agency, and the Tribal Gaming Commission with any person or entity who is required to hold a license or registration issued pursuant to this Ordinance, or that involves or relates to gaming, shall be subject to all applicable laws relating to and regulating Tribal gaming, including, without limitation, the Indian Gaming Regulatory Act, 25 U.S.C. § 2701 et seq., and the implementing regulations, 25 C.F.R.
+Chapter III, all Tribal laws relating to and regulating gaming activities, including but not limited to this Ordinance and the implementing regulations, any applicable compacts in force between the Tribe and the State of Oklahoma, and any other applicable laws and regulations.
+Any provision of any gaming or gaming-related contract contrary to this section shall be void as a matter of law and policy, and shall be unenforceable. - 2.
+Unless the parties expressly agree to choose another law for the purpose of the interpretation and enforcement of a contract subject to this section, such contract shall be governed by Tribal law, as defined under Tribal law.